 Falls are the top cause of injuries on the job-site.
 For this reason, fall protection—in all forms—is imperative on each project.
 Scaffolding is used by almost every crew, from masons to finishers, so these structures must be constructed correctly to be effective.
-Here, Builders Mutual risk management consultant John O’Grady, CSP, MBA, shares scaffolding safety tips and points out common errors he’s seen in the field that put workers at risk.
+Here, risk management expert John O’Grady, CSP, MBA, shares scaffolding safety tips and points out common errors he’s seen in the field that put workers at risk.

 Proper support requires proper construction.